intake/intake-esm/docs/source/how-to/modify-catalog.md

 We highly recommend that you save the subset of the catalog which you use in your analysis.
 Remote catalogs can change over time, and you may want to preserve a copy of the original catalog  to ensure reproducibility of your analysis.
 ```

-To save a subset of the catalog as a new catalog, we can use the `serialize` method:
+To save a subset of the catalog as a new catalog, we can use the {py:meth}`~intake_esm.core.esm_datastore.serialize` method:

 ```{code-cell} ipython3
 import tempfile